 Building the Native Church

 Missionary Bishop John McNabb, O.S.A. once said, “Our best investment would be in the people, not in buildings.
 We arrived in Peru to promote the Peruvians, not to replace them.”
-50 years later in 2013, we now see an incredibly rapid growth in native Augustinian vocations.
-In the entire country of Peru, there are 59 men in various stages of formation.
+Over 50 years later in 2014, we now see an incredibly rapid growth in native Augustinian vocations.
+In the entire country of Peru, there are about five dozen men in various stages of formation.

 Similar to our formation program in the United States, the houses of formation are shared across the country between two other Augustinian Vicariates located in Iquitos (the Amazon Jungle) and Apurímac (in southern Peru, near Machu Picchu).
 Our novitiate is located in the country's capital of Lima, and our largest formation center is located in Trujillo, a city along the Pacific Coast.